AGENCY RESOURCES & CONTACTS

 California Seismic Safety Commission was established to advise the Governor, Legislature, and state and local governments on ways to reduce earthquake risk.
 It investigates earthquakes, researches earthquake-related issues and reports, and recommends to the Governor and Legislature policies and programs needed to reduce earthquake risk.California Volunteers is a lead oversight agency for California Citizen Corps Program to coordinate in-state volunteer activities to strengthen state’s ability to manage disaster and emergencies of all kinds by through better prepared communities.

-The California Emergency Management Agancy (Cal EMA - formerly the Governor’s Office of Emergency Services) is responsible for working with state agencies and local governments on emergency planning, response, and recovery efforts.
-CalEMA responds to and aids in the recovery from emergencies within the State of California under the authorities of the California Emergency Services Act (ESA), the California Disaster Assistance Act (CDAA), the federal Robert T. Stafford Disaster Relief and Emergency Assistance Act, and other legislation.
+The California Governor's Office of Emergency Services (Cal OES) is responsible for working with state agencies and local governments on emergency planning, response, and recovery efforts.
+CalOES responds to and aids in the recovery from emergencies within the State of California under the authorities of the California Emergency Services Act (ESA), the California Disaster Assistance Act (CDAA), the federal Robert T. Stafford Disaster Relief and Emergency Assistance Act, and other legislation.

 OTHER AGENCIES AND CONTACTS